iq-coryp/documentation-testing/pages/api/security-roles.md

 The figure below shows how Security Roles interact with Resources in the [User Manager](/api/user-manager) and [Company Tree](/api/company-tree) APIs.

+To learn more about Users, Security Roles and Permissions see {{UserManager_Concept}}.

 <img src="{{ "/images/security-roles.png" | prepend: site.url }}" />

 {{note}}
 Changes within the Security Roles API involve complex actions behind the scenes and <b>are not always immediate</b>.
 {{end}}

 ## Endpoints